Close up of Mexican pastries on a shelf with text "Be an Ally"

 faqs

-What is food resuce/recovery?
+What is food rescue/recovery?

 Rescued or recovered food is perfectly edible surplus food that would otherwise go to waste.